On the trail of the first Indian film shot in Switzerland

 We meet at Interlaken’s 201-year-old Shuh caféexternal link – featured in 1995 blockbuster film Dilwale Dulhania Le Jayenge – where we are joined by Renato Julier of Interlaken Tourism.

-“Sangam was very important for Interlaken because it gave most Indians their first glimpse Swiss mountains, glaciers and other romantic spots.
+“Sangam was very important for Interlaken because it gave most Indians their first glimpse of Swiss mountains, glaciers and other romantic spots.
 Today India is one of our biggest markets thanks to exposure in Indian films,” he says.

 According to him, Indians are the fourth-largest tourist group from Asia and account for around 85,000 overnight stays in Interlaken.
 Julier knew where to find them.
 He escorts us to the statue of Indian filmmaker Yash Chopra in the gardens of the Kursaal Casino.
 It was installed in 2016 to pay homage to the contribution Chopra made to promoting the region through his films.
 As expected, Indians were lining up to take a picture with the statue.